Before a student can work and be paid, the following paperwork must be submitted in Workday.

 Students should not apply for jobs until they've completed these forms.
-Employers must not schedule any student without first hiring the student on JobX and verifying that these documents have been completed.
+Employers must not schedule any student without first hiring the student and verifying that these documents have been completed.

 Representatives from the payroll and disbursements office will be at Central Check-In to assist in the completion of required forms.
-Once the required forms have been processed students can then utilize JobX to apply for jobs.
+Once the required forms have been processed students can then apply for jobs.

 If applicable, you must complete the appropriate contract with your supervisor and submit it the student employment office immediately.
 This contract marks your official hire.
 You cannot work until you have submitted the contract and receive an email verifying your hire.